BOB DYLAN BOOKS IN ENGLISH LANGUAGE, A letter:

 *ARTISTS OF AMERICAN FOLK MUSIC, by William Morrow

 AS REVIEWED BY BOB DYLAN -YONDER COMES SIN, by Dr. A.T.
 Bradford.
-This book was already published in 2011 under the title OUT OF THE DARK WOODS -DYLAN, DEPRESSION
+Already published in 2011 under the title OUT OF THE DARK WOODS -DYLAN, DEPRESSION

 AS THE ISLAND SLOWLY SANK -BOB DYLAN & THE ISLE OF WIGHT FESTIVALS, by Derek Barker.